 - Third overdue notice sent 30 days after the due date

-Currently, there are no fines on books.
-However, a 20 QAR fine per day will be applicable to the overdue CDs, DVDs and kits.
+Members with overdue books will be charged 100 QR per item after the fourth overdue notice.
+A 20 QAR fine per day is applicable to the overdue CDs, DVDs and kits.
 Failure to receive/read an overdue notice does not constitute an excuse for non-payment of fine.

 Fines may be waived by the Manager of User Services in the case of emergency illness or death of a relative; members are expected to present supporting documents in these situations.
 Members will be blocked from borrowing library materials if they have unpaid fines.

-An item is considered lost if a member declares that the item is missing or it is not returned after the third and final overdue notice 30 days after the due date.
+An item is considered lost if a member declares that the item is missing.
 Members must pay the lost item price quoted in the Library database and an additional 50 QR processing fee.
 In case no price is mentioned for the lost item in the Library database, members will pay the market price determined by the Acquisitions department, in addition to a 50 QR processing fee.
 Lost items will not be accepted after replacement charges have been paid.
 Members can replace the lost items with new items of the same title, author and publisher, with an additional 50 QR processing fee.
 For out-of-print items, the replacement charges will be determined on a case-by-case basis.